florian-wahl/com525portfolio/user-test-report.md

 ## 1. <span id="1">Introduction / About this report</span>
-This report focuses on the user testing of the GrubHub mobile application.
+This report focuses on user testing of the GrubHub mobile application.
 GrubHub is a Chicago based company, founded in 2004.

 According to [GrubHub’s website](https://www.grubhub.com/): *“Grubhub is the nation's leading online and mobile food ordering company dedicated to connecting hungry diners with local takeout restaurants.
 The company’s online and mobile ordering platforms allow diners to order directly from more than 50,000 takeout restaurants in over 1,100 U.S. cities and London.
 Every order is supported by the company’s 24/7 customer service teams.
 Grubhub has offices in Chicago, New York and London.”*